-Averted in an early episode of MASH when Hawkeye had to perform open heart massage to resuscitate a soldier.
+Averted in an early episode of Mash when Hawkeye had to perform open heart massage to resuscitate a soldier.
 The soldier didn't make it.
 A few seasons later, when newly-arrived BJ Hunnicutt was trying to resuscitate a soldier, Colonel Potter asked if he was going to use open heart massage.
 BJ answered, "I can do it closed.
 I've seen it done in the States."

-Partially averted in an episode of Hermans Head where Herman's CPR usage on a friend ends up cracking some of her ribs.
+In Herman's Head, Herman's CPR usage on a friend ends up cracking some of her ribs.
 Unfortunately a lawyer seems to take advantage of the general lack of knowledge of CPR risks to get the friend to sue Herman for the injuries.

 In a first-season episode of Charmed, Andy brings Prue back this way.
 She coughs a little bit when she starts to come back, but not very much and it very quickly turns into a hug.
 Possibly justified given that Prue's stopped heart was intentionally induced using a potion from the Book of Shadows, and she explicitly stated (to Phoebe; Andy had no idea what was going on) that it was completely reviveable with CPR as long as the CPR was administered within four minutes of taking the potion.

 A form of Bait-and-Switch Credits is used in Ashes to Ashes when previewing Episode 6 of Season 1.
 Gene is pictured about to kiss Alex.
 The reveal is that it's only CPR after she is rescued from a refrigerator in a restaurant used as a front for money-laundering.